Tien-Cheng/Emotive/README.md

 ### General To Do:

-* Find disgust and fearful face for prediction test
+* Find disgust face for prediction test
-* Mobile Friendly plotly graph
-* Unexpected and Consistency for History db model and API
+* Unexpected and Consistency for Prediction API and DB model

 ### Errors/Bugs

-* Camera with FaceAPI detection is slow
-* Camera cannot CORS (i.e. localhost to 127.0.0.1)
-* When loading the model, the buttons cannot be pressed
 * Camera does not work on Firefox due to incompatible APIs

 ### Edit in face-api.min.js